The

 He was chasing his tail.

-Getting the entire crew together for a meeting -- getting them all to
+the entire crew together for a meeting -- getting them all to come to the

 Only the Captain is different.
 Other cats I've met are all pretty